ten-protocol/go-ten/design/fast_finality.md

 ### Production of rollups

-Only the sequencer produces rollups.
+Only the sequencer produces rollups, with the enclave code enforcing that only whitelisted enclaves can produce rollups.

 A rollup is produced whenever one of the following conditions is met:

 1. The number of transactions across all light-batches since the last rollup exceeds `x`
 2. The total size of all transactions across all light-batches since the last rollup exceeds `y`